CogStack/gate-nlp-service/README.md

 # Configuration

-The application requires a configuration file, which specifies which NLP application should be run with additional parameters.
+The application requires a configuration file, which specifies which GATE NLP application should be run with additional parameters.

 ## Service
 The available properties with running the service are:
 - `server.port` - the port number on which the Service will be listening (default: `8095`).
-- `application.endpoint.single-doc.fail-on-empty-content` - whether to fail on receiving an empty document when processing single document (default: `false`).
+- `endpoint.single-doc.fail-on-empty-content` - whether to fail on receiving an empty document when processing single document (default: `false`).

 ## NLP application
 The available properties with running the NLP application will be exposed to the client and these are: